JamesHanovnikian/JamesHanovnikian/README.md

-- 👋 Hi, I’m @JamesHanovnikian
+- 👋 Hi, I’m @JamesHanovnikian, a software developer with experience in education and customer service.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React & Python.
-- 📫 How to reach me https://www.linkedin.com/in/jameshanovnikian/

 <!---
 JamesHanovnikian/JamesHanovnikian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.